osequi/react-best-practices/the-facebook-stack.md

 2. Understand and adhere to Thinking in React.
 3. Try React in a classic REST API environment.
 4. Move to GraphQL with a non-Relay server like Apollo.
-5. Swicth to the complete Facebook stack with Relay.
+5. Switch to the complete Facebook stack with Relay.
 6. Understand type safety; data-driven applications; and event-driven architectures.

 With plenty of will, time and courage an exciting new ecosystem will unfold.
 Where all parts are important, made to fit and work together.